 Operations: Documentation, Inspections & Maintenance

-Unlike LED signs, PL units have no batteries to test—but they’re still part of your life-safety program.
-Keep a simple record of face illuminance (≥ 5 fc), cleaning intervals, and periodic “lights-out” checks that confirm legibility at the rated distance after a simulated outage.
+PL signs have no batteries to test—but they’re still part of your life-safety program.
+Keep a simple record of face illuminance (≥ 5 fc), cleaning intervals, and periodic “lights-out” checks confirming legibility at the rated distance after a simulated outage.
 If a sign underperforms, verify nearby fixtures first (lamp out? dimmed controls?) before suspecting the sign.

-- Cleaning: Wipe faces on a routine schedule; avoid coatings or decals that block charging.
+- Cleaning: Wipe faces on a routine schedule; avoid coatings/decals that block charging.

 - Relighting: If lighting levels change (fixture swap, controls update), re-verify foot-candles at the sign.